bhaaskara/InterviewQA/kubernetes_QA.md

 ## what is K8s architecture

-## Whats are k8s cluster components
+## What are k8s cluster components
 K8s cluster will have two main components
 1. control plane (Master node)
    - **Kube-API server**: Users, the different parts of your cluster, and external components all communicate with one another through the API server.